supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

 Gormond and Isembart | Anonymous | ~700 lines survive (the original was probably ~2,000 lines) The Life of St. Alexi | Anonymous | ~1,000 lines
-The Vienna Genesis | Anonymous (Old High German) | ~1,200 lines
+The Vienna Genesis | Anonymous (Old High German) | ~1,200 lines The Deeds of Robert Guiscard | William of Apulia | ~2,200 lines